KodeMunkie/imagetozxspec/doc/readme.md

 GigaScreen USR 0 is also 128K only but is intended specifically to view the GigaScreen 102 colour images and is not compatible with video or regular Spectrum images.
-WARNING: GigaScreen images display with this loader flicker *a lot* and the image display quality is poor owing to flashing two images quickly using BASIC.
+WARNING: GigaScreen images displayed with this loader flicker *a lot* and the image display quality is poor owing to flashing two images quickly using BASIC.
 A hardware or machine code viewer will display GigaScreen SCR images more accurately and with a lot less flicker (e.g. the built in viewer in Fatware).

 All built-in loaders allow you to specify the frame delay between images showing before the video/slideshow starts on the Spectrum.
 Alternatively you can add  your own custom loader by choosing the "Custom" droplist option.
-There are no built-in loaders suitable for GigaScreen palette images so a custom loader must be provided if you want to use GigaScreen files on tape.
 See the FAQ note for more information on video support.

 #### Showing the Frames Per Second (FPS)